umbral-software/WaylandWSIExample/README.md

 A number of developers have experienced issues writing a custom Wayland backend for their Vulkan projects.
 Between poor documentation (e.g wl_frobble_bar: Frobbles a Bar) and poor examples (e.g. still using wl_shell).

 This project aims to be a minimal but complete wayland client for use with vulkan, and easily extensible to other APIs such as OpenGL.
-It uses the core protocol and xdg shell to handle window setup and management, keyboard and mouse input and basic cursor handling.
+It uses the core protocol and xdg shell to handle window setup and management, keyboard, mouse and touch input and basic cursor handling.
 Where supported, it also will suppport server-side decorations (failing back to fullscreen-only on compositors that do not provide the protocol), setting a content type hint for the compositor, and using the modern cursor shape protocol.

 Full list of protocols supported: